PHARMACEUTICALS

 NON-CLINICAL SAFETY

-Toxicity studies are performed in full compliance with Good Laboratory Practice (GLP) and have the purpose to determine the toxicological profile of new compounds or to improve the knowledge on existing ones, with the aim of supporting different formulations, new therapeutic indications or administration routes.
+Toxicity studies have the purpose to determine the toxicological profile of new compounds or to improve the knowledge on existing ones, with the aim of supporting different formulations, new therapeutic indications or administration routes.

 ICH and OECD guidelines are used as main reference guidelines.

 The development of anticancer drugs is further regulated by dedicated guidelines.
-Galileo Research can assist the customers in the design of an appropriate program of non-clinical studies to support the development of anticancer pharmaceuticals (EMEA/CHMP/ICH/646107/2008 Note for the guidance on nonclinical evaluation for anticancer pharmaceuticals).
+Galileo Research can assist the customers in the design of an appropriate program of non-clinical studies to support the development of anticancer pharmaceuticals.

 Bacterial Reverse Mutation Test (Ames’ test)